J. E. B. Stuart: Brandy Station

 Although Stuart claimed a victory because the Confederates held the field, Brandy Station is considered a tactical draw, and both sides came up short.
-Pleasonton was not able to disable Stuart's force at the start of an important campaign and he withdrew before finding the location of Lee's infantry nearby.
-However, the fact that the Southern cavalry had not detected the movement of two large columns of Union cavalry, and that they fell victim to a surprise attack, was an embarrassment that prompted serious criticism from fellow generals and the Southern press.
+Pleasonton was not able to disable Stuart's force at the start of an important campaign, and he withdrew before finding the location of Lee's infantry nearby.
+However, the fact that the Southern cavalry had not detected the movement of two large columns of Union cavalry, and that they subsequently fell victim to a surprise attack, was an embarrassment that prompted serious criticism from fellow generals and the Southern press.
 The fight also revealed the increased competency of the Union cavalry, and foreshadowed the decline of the formerly invincible Southern mounted arm.